qouteall/qouteall-blog/blog/2025/WebAsembly Limitations.md

 - Then attacker executes that code using a specific out-of-bound `index`:
   - CPU speculatively reads `simpleByteArray[index]`.
 It's out-of-bound.
 That result is the secret in browser process's memory.
   - Then CPU speculatively reads `probeTable`, using an index that's computed from that secret.
-  - One specific memory region in `probleTable` will be loaded into cache.
+  - One specific memory region in `probeTable` will be loaded into cache.
 Accessing that region is faster.
   - CPU found that branch prediction is wrong and rolls back, but doesn't rollback side effect on cache.
 - The attacker measures memory read latency in `probeTable`.
 Which place access faster correspond to the value of secret.
 - To accurately measure memory access latency, `performance.now()` is not accurate enough.
 It need to use a multi-threaded counter timer: One thread (web worker) keeps increasing a shared counter in a loop.
 The attacking thread reads that counter to get "time".
 The cross-thread counter sharing requires `SharedArrayBuffer`.
 Although it cannot measure time in standard units (e.g. nanosecond), it's accurate enough to distinguish latency difference between fast cache access and slow RAM access.